peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 reads is too stringent for detecting all the markers in a complex pool like this.
 Including negative sequencing controls would help set an objective lower bound.

-Also as noted earlier, any trnL-P6-loop matches were lost due to not changing the THAPBI PICT default minimum length of 100bp.
-The authors used a minimum of 10bp for this marker.